Empower Your Practice

-There is no law in the UK that says signing a counselling contract for remote therapy is mandatory.
-However, a signed contract is your defence against loss of money and time, your peace of mind, and your understanding with the client.
+There is no federal law in the US that requires signing a counselling contract for remote therapy.
+However, a signed contract is your defense against loss of money and time, your peace of mind, and your understanding with the client.

 "Contractual control, through its focus on the definition on the acceptable behaviors in the relationship and the penalties in case of violation of these rules, enables partners to make a more accurate assessment of the risks and the payoffs."